The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global intraoperative imaging market exhibited moderate growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 6% during 2021-2026.
+The global intraoperative imaging market reached a value of US$ 2.0 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 2.8 Billion by 2027, exhibiting a CAGR of 5.4% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Intraoperative imaging enables surgeons to get the image of implant position and surgical view of anatomical structures, such as organs, tissues, and cells.
 It is widely utilized in glioblastoma neurosurgery and to treat dystonia, epilepsy, essential tremor, glioma, and Parkinson's disease.
 It is also used to perform minimally invasive surgery (MIS) of spines, verifying surgical accuracy and ensuring that a spinal implant is placed in the desired place.
 Presently, intraoperative three-dimensional (3D) imaging with mobile C-arms is gaining traction for reconstructing complex joint fractures.
 It shows the position of instruments in real-time, which aid in improving precision and allowing safe implant placement in challenging situations.